-In August, the Sleep Health Foundation runs Sleep Awareness Week to promote better understanding on the effects of sleep quality on our lives.
+In August, the Sleep Health Foundation runs Sleep Awareness Week to promote a better understanding of the effects of sleep quality on our lives.
 This year, workplaces are focusing more than ever on the importance of identifying and managing fatigue in the workplace.

-However, there are a range of mental health hazards related to fatigue that should be taken into consideration.
+However, there is a range of mental health hazards related to fatigue that should be taken into consideration.
 Mentally healthy workplaces should acknowledge and proactively manage both physical and mental fatigue.
-This management should not only prevent fatigue related accidents, but also motivate, engage and improve the quality of life of your employees.
+This management should not only prevent fatigue-related accidents but also motivate, engage and improve the quality of life of your employees.

 Donesafe is a risk management platform that has partnered with Uprise to prevent mental health hazards like fatigue from arising in the workplace.
 Uprise is a proactive employee assistance program that prevents the development of mental health hazards by improving employee resilience to stress and fatigue.

 Mental fatigue can feel similar to physical fatigue, but it is instead caused by ongoing or intensive mental work.
 It could be due to stress or organizational change at work, as well as a personal stressor at home.
 These factors can increase exhaustion during the day and limit the quality or length of sleep in the evening.

 Mental exhaustion can be due to sleep deprivation, alertness will suffer while most aspects critical for physical performance will retain.
 Sleep loss affects mood, motivation, judgment, situational awareness, memory, and alertness, whereas it does not directly affect physical ability, performance capability, or muscle strength.
 But, time-to-physical-exhaustion is shorter and the perception of exertion and endurance is distorted.